No products in the cart.

 Factors that Influence the Chances of Recovery from Stroke Paralysis

-Every stroke is different, and every brain is wired differently.
-This means that every recovery is unique to every person.
-This can make it difficult, if not impossible, to predict the outcomes of any particular case of post-stroke paralysis.
+If you are concerned about your chances of recovery from stroke paralysis, it’s important to understand that stroke recovery is highly individualized.
+Every stroke is different and every brain is wired uniquely, therefore recovery is unique to every person.
+Additionally, a survivor’s recovery can depend on their health status before the stroke.
+This can make it difficult to predict the outcomes of any particular case of post-stroke paralysis.

 How the Brain and Body Recover After Stroke Paralysis

-For instance, no one is born knowing how to ride a bike.
-It’s the practice and experience that gets us there.
+For example, no one is born knowing how to ride a bike.
+It’s the practice and experience that allows us to acquire this skill.
 Riding a bike becomes easier by attempting to ride a bike over and over.
-The same concept applies to stroke rehabilitation, including recovery from post-stroke paralysis.

 Methods for Rehabilitation After Post Stroke Paralysis